ayoubserti/assignment-ultra/assignement2/README.md

 # Abstract

- It's similar to a `Knapsack problem` with the particularity that all elements has same importance ( weight) The intuitive and no-optimal solution is to use Greedy algorithm
+ It's similar to a `Knapsack problem` with the particularity that all elements has same values. called also value-independante knapsack problem.
+The sum of weights must be < or = T
+ The intuitive and no-optimal solution is to use Greedy algorithm
  ```
     sort objects in descending order of efficiency